leftiness/ton-social/REST.md

 #### POST /api/settings

 > **User:**
-> I would like to change my settings, please.
+> I would like to change these settings, please.
-> These are the settings that I want to change.
+> Check my session cookie to confirm that I am logged in.

 > **Note:**
 > Only the settings included will be updated.